sleede/fab-manager/README.md

 After modifying any values concerning the localisation, restart the application (ie. web server) to apply these changes in the i18n configuration.

+<a name="open-projects"></a>
+## Open Projects

+**This configuration is optional.**

+You can configure your fab-manager to synchronize every project with the [Open Projects platform](https://github.com/LaCasemate/openlab-projects).
+It's very simple and straightforward and in return, your users will be able to search over projects from all fab-manager instances from within your platform.
+The deal is fair, you share your projects and as reward you benefits from projects of the whole community.
+If you want to try it, you can visit [this fab-manager](https://fablab.lacasemate.fr/#!/projects) and see projects from different fab-managers.

+To start using this awesome feature, there are a few steps:
+- send a mail to **contact@fab-manager.com** asking for your Open Projects client's credentials and giving them the name of your fab-manager, they will give you an `OPENLAB_APP_ID` and an `OPENLAB_APP_SECRET`
+- fill in the value of the keys in your `application.yml`
+- start your fab-manager app
+- export your projects to open-projects (if you already have projects created on your fab-manager, unless you can skip that part) executing this command: `bundle exec rake fablab:openlab:bulk_export`

+Go to your project gallery and enjoy seeing your projects available from everywhere !
+That's all.

 <a name="known-issues"></a>
 ## Known issues